 5 Dairy-Free Ways to Make a Creamy Soup, According to a Dietitian

 Here at EatingWell, we love our soups, especially when the weather is less than ideal.
-One of the reasons we love them is because they can come in many shapes, forms and flavors, but they always seem to feel like a hug in a bowl.
+One of the reasons we love them is that they can come in many shapes, forms and flavors, but they always seem to feel like a hug in a bowl.
 And sometimes, you want that cozy bowl to be creamy and luscious—even if you don't eat dairy.

 One way to add body to your soup is with the addition of nuts.
 Our Vegan Cream of Mushroom Soup pictured above gets a luxurious texture from the addition of chopped walnuts.
-They are blended with water and until completely smooth, and added to the soup as the vegetables cook.
+They are blended with water and until completely smooth and added to the soup as the vegetables cook.
 In our Vegan Pumpkin Soup, cashews are added directly into the soup at the end and blended in.
 To help soften nuts, you can soak them in water prior to cooking.
-Nuts also add a boost of healthy fats, protein and fiber to soups.
+Nuts also add a boost of healthy fats, protein, and fiber to soups.
 The nutty flavor brings complexity and layers to a plant-based soup.

-2. Lentils and legumes
+2. Lentils and Legumes

 Lentils are a favorite ingredient amongst our staff.
-They're super healthy and packed with protein, fiber, iron, folate and potassium–all nutrients that are challenging for plant-based eaters to consume sufficient amounts of.
-Plus, they're affordable and pantry-friendly, so it's easy to always have some on-hand.
-Whether your eating pattern is dairy-free, gluten-free, nut-free or soy-free, chances are you can still enjoy lentils.
-Recipes like our Egyptian Lentil Soup blend lentils with vegetables, broth and spices for a satisfying and cozy creamy soup.
+They're super healthy and packed with protein, fiber, iron, folate, and potassium–all nutrients that are challenging for plant-based eaters to consume sufficient amounts of.
+Plus, they're affordable and pantry-friendly, so it's easy to always have some on hand.
+Whether your eating pattern is dairy-free, gluten-free, nut-free, or soy-free, chances are you can still enjoy lentils.
+Recipes like our Egyptian Lentil Soup blend lentils with vegetables, broth, and spices for a satisfying and cozy creamy soup.

-3. Peanut butter or tahini
+3. Peanut Butter or Tahini

-Similarly to nuts, nut butters and spreads like peanut butter and tahini can give soups a creamy boost while keeping them plant-based.
+Similarly to nuts, nut butter and spreads like peanut butter and tahini can give soups a creamy boost while keeping them plant-based.
 These spreads add a nutty flavor that can elevate ingredients like sweet potatoes and other vegetables–our Sweet Potato Peanut Bisque is proof.
 This recipe blends peanut butter with cooked sweet potato to make a flavorful, creamy sauce to add back into the soup.
-Nut butters and spreads add a bit of healthy fat and protein, too.
+Nut butter and spreads add a bit of healthy fat and protein, too.

-4. Pureed vegetables
+4. Pureed Vegetables

-5. Coconut milk
+5. Coconut Milk

-Coconut milk is a popular substitute for heavy cream in many soups, stews and curries.
-Its consistency is similar to that of heavy cream or milk, and can be added to recipes in a similar fashion.
+Coconut milk is a popular substitute for heavy cream in many soups, stews, and curries.
+Its consistency is similar to that of heavy cream or milk and can be added to recipes in a similar fashion.
 However, it should be noted that coconut milk is very flavorful and you will likely be able to taste it in whatever you're making.
-It can help thicken soups and soften the flavors of spices, chiles and other strong ingredients to create a cozy, creamy dish.
+It can help thicken soups and soften the flavors of spices, chiles, and other strong ingredients to create a cozy, creamy dish.
 Our Vegan Butternut Squash Soup pairs coconut milk with curry paste for an ultra-satisfying and comforting meal.